Protein pancake (1 piece)

 How to consume protein pancake without glucose spikes

-Drink water before your meal to aid in digestion and reduce the impact on blood sugar.
+Drink plenty of water before and after your meal to aid digestion and help with sugar regulation.

 Discover